flowx-ai/docs-flowx/docs/platform-deep-dive/platform-setup-guide/flowx-engine-setup-guide/advancing-controller-setup-guide.md

 ### Datasource configuration

-To store process definition and the data about the process instances the advancing controller uses a Postgres database.
+Advancing controller uses a PostgreSQL database as a dependency.

 The following configuration details need to be added using environment variables: